marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 As exploit-view: we are able to do the "html"-template (or html-string) for "POST"-form to add "listener";

 It is can be more critical with "Cross-Site-Scripting" trouble.

-Possible to provide certain "description", but I will think to provide "extended" build of project.

-Where CSRF-troublepoint will be with more interesting design (or some kind of this).

 <hr />
 <b> Using Components with Known Vulnerabilities</b>